 My all-time favorite game that can be played solo OR as a group of any size is Bananagrams – I’m warning you, it’s addictive!

 Stimulate the right side of your brain with a dose of creativity.
 You can revert back to childhood fun by printing out some free coloring pages, grabbing crayons or colored pencils, and coloring.
 It’s a relaxing activity that will also light your brain up.
-I’ve made three FREE coloring pages you can download and print to get you started.

 By no means is this a complete list of mentally stimulating activities.
 I certainly hope it gives you some ideas of things you can do to keep your mind active during this unusual time we are experiencing.
 If you have additional suggestions, please let me know in the comments!